vyash5075/React-Native-Ecommerce-EasyBuy-/README.md

 expo init easybuy
 ```

-In the project directory, you can run:
+In the project directory, you can run-:

 ```
 npm start